scottjac01/burger/README.md

 ### Overview
 A Node, Express, Handlebars, and MySQL burger app that lets users input the names of burgers they'd like to eat... and then devour them!
-Please check out the launched app on Heroku [here](http://hamburgler.herokuapp.com/)!
+Please check out the deployed app on Heroku [here](https://frozen-everglades-97117.herokuapp.com/)!

 ### Functionality
-Using sequelize, the app has basic CRUD functions...
+Using express, mysql,body-parser, and express-handlebars, This app has basic CRUD functions...
-  1. READ all entries from the MySQL database and display them to the DOM using Handlebars.
+  1. READs all entries from the MySQL database and display them to the DOM using Handlebars.
-  2. UPDATE a selected burger by clicking "Devour It", which...
+  2. UPDATE a selected burger by clicking "Eat It", which...
-    * hits an `/burger/eat/:id` API in Express to change its "devoured" status in the MySQL database
+    * hits an `api/burgers/:id` The API changes its "devoured" state from 'false' to 'true' in the MySQL database
-    * re-routes the webpage back to the index, where the burger is now in the devoured column (via Handlebars)
+    * the burger is now in the devoured column (via Handlebars)
-  3. CREATE a new burger using the "Place Order" form, which...
-    * hits a `/burger/create` API in Express to insert a new burger into the MySQL database
-    * re-routes the webpage back to the index, where the burger is now ready to be eaten column (via Handlebars)
+  3. CREATE a new burger using the "Create Your Own Burger" form.
+Click the 'Create It' button.
+The burger is added with an 'eat it' button and is ready to be eaten (via Handlebars).